 Fire and Emergency will work with power companies and their contractors to keep them informed of any fire danger and spike days across the Otago District so they can make an informed decision not to automatically re-energise their lines if a fault occurs.

-Representative remote automatedWe use Remote Automated Weather Station (RAWS) to determine whether we have reached the trigger thresholds and take an average across the relevant zone.weather stations
+We use Remote Automated Weather Station (RAWS) to determine whether we have reached the trigger thresholds and take an average across the relevant zone.

 Alpine Zone Mt Larkins Glenorchy (mobile)